windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list.md

 # stoRAGE-consumer-SSD-Buying-Guide: Tier list

-`OPTIMAL PRICE RANGE IS IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW RECOMMENDED INSTRUCTIONS. recommended tier list instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE, DRIVES ARE IN NO PARTICULAR ORDER WITHIN TIER, WILL BE SWITCHING TO ALPHABETICAL SORTING BY BRAND SOON`
+`OPTIMAL PRICE RANGE IS IN USD, ->EXTRAPOLATE<- FOR YOUR OWN CURRENCY AND FOLLOW RECOMMENDED INSTRUCTIONS. recommended tier list instructions: BUY THE CHEAPEST DRIVE AVAILABLE FOR YOU IN THE CATEGORY THAT FITS YOUR USE CASE, BRANDS ARE SORTED ALPHABETICALLY WITHIN EACH TIER, DRIVES ARE SORTED RANDOMLY WITHIN EACH BRAND`

 `DRIVES ARE PCIE 3.0 X4 M.2 NVME 3D TLC NAND+DEDICATED DRAM CACHE UNLESS OTHERWISE NOTED, OR IN 2.5" CATEGORY!
 EOL NOTE INDICATES DISCONTUNINUITY, LIKELY NOT PRICED COMPETIVELY.
 IF YOU ARE CONFUSED ABOUT DRAMLESS AND QLC NOTES YOU CAN REFER TO THE WRITE-UPS LOCATED WITHIN THE MAIN GUIDE`
 `If drive is marked with "PCIE 4.0" you need to be on a motherboard/cpu platform with PCIE 4.0 support for all of the drives performance to be available (Drive should still function with PCIE 3.0).
 If drive is marked with AIC it is an add in card meant to go into PCIE slots`